krzentner/language-world/data/text-davinci-003-old/basic_py_md/disassemble-1.py.md

-The code should read as follows:
+Answer:

 ```
 # disassemble: pull the wrench off the peg
 # def disassemble(robot):
-    if check("the robot's gripper is not near the wrench"):
+    if check("the robot's gripper is not above the wrench"):
-        robot.reach("to wrench")
+        robot.place("gripper above wrench")
-    if check("the robot's gripper is not around the wrench"):
+    if check("the robot's gripper is not around wrench and the robot's gripper is open"):
-        robot.grab("wrench")
+        robot.drop("gripper around wrench")
-    if check("the robot's gripper is around the wrench and the robot's gripper is not near the peg"):
+    if check("the robot's gripper is around the wrench"):
-        robot.pull("wrench away from peg")
+        robot.pull("wrench off peg")
 ```